hydro-informatics/hydro-informatics.github.io/_build/html/_sources/troubleshoot/dbg-python.md

 # Debugging Python Code

-Please refer to the comprehensive explanations on the [errors, logging, and debugging](../python-basics/pyerror) page.
+Please refer to the comprehensive explanations in the section on {ref}`sec-pyerror`.